anhduc130/sleep-social-api/README.md

 # Sleep Social API (serverless backend) - A 24-hour hackathon in 2017

-A serverless backend API for an IOS application that record how much sleep a person has every night.
+A serverless backend API for an IOS application that records how much sleep a person has every night.

 Can generate fun facts and simple analysis on how healthy/productive the person is during the week/month based on the recorded data.